 7. Tailor your lessons

-If you’ve known your students for a while, you can personalize the class content according to their interests and personalities.
+Whether you’ve known your students for a while or are still getting to know them, you can personalize the class content according to their interests and personalities.
 For example, if your student is into winter sports, why not show him some of the best ski resorts around the world?
 Or maybe you remember your other student’s upcoming trip to Asia – why not create a lesson around the best things to do there?
 You can also look for places within any lesson you’re teaching where you can segue into a topic or an activity that could be interesting for them.

 8. Help students outside the classroom